Sorrento vs Positano: An Honest Comparison from Someone Who’s Stayed in Both

-I’ve stayed in both and used both as bases on different trips, and they work in very different ways.
-This guide isn’t about which town looks better on Instagram.
-It’s about transport, hotels, day trips, crowds, cost, and how your days actually play out.
-Skim the sections that matter to you and you’ll know very quickly which one makes sense.
+I’ve stayed in both and used both as bases on different trips, and they work in completely different ways.
+This guide isn’t about which town photographs better.
+It’s about transport, hotels, day trips, cost, crowds and how your days actually play out once you’re there.
+Skim the parts that matter to you, and you’ll know quickly which one fits the way you travel.

 This article may contain affiliate links.
 If you book through them, I may earn a small commission at no extra cost to you.